flammie/flammie.github.io/rants.markdown

 * Notes on trying to [understand Flammie's English](my-english.html)
 * Personal notes on [how to review academic papers](reviewing-guidelines.html)
-* [Translating Swedish to Norwegian](swedish-to-norwegian.html), a list of actual differences between the two *dialects*
+* [Translating Swedish to Norwegian](swedish-to-norwegian.html), a list of actual differences between the two *dialects*, mostly lexical
+* [Translating Inari to North Sámi](inari-to-north-saami.html), a list of main differences between these two languages, mostly lexical
 * [Zeros considered harmful in NLP](zerostuff-in-nlp.html)
 * [*Flags are not languages* aka why are we still talking about this in 2021](flags-are-not-languages.html)